On the local extension of Killing vector fields in electrovacuum spacetimes: Counterexample to the extendibility

+We first recall the main properties and important quantities in Kerr-Newman spacetime.
+This is done in Section \ref{calculations-kerr-newman}.

-Fix a point $p \in U_0 \cap \mathcal{H}^+ \cap \overline{\textbf{E}}$ outside the bifurcation sphere $S_0=\mathcal{H}^+ \cap \mathcal{H}^-$ and the axis of symmetry $A=\{ p \in \overline{\textbf{E}} : Z(p)=0 \}$.
-Consider the Kerr-Newman metric $g$ and the induced metric where $X=g(T,T)$, on a hypersurface $\Pi$ passing through the point $p$ and transversal to $T$. \begin{rem} The metric $h$ is nondegenerate as long as $X=g(T,T) >0$ in $\Pi$, i.e. as long as the vector field $T$ is spacelike.
-Therefore we have to perform this construction inside the ergoregion: this explains our assumption $0<a<m$.
-Observe that the following construction would have failed in the case of Schwarzschild ($a=0$), since without the presence of the ergoregion the hypersurface $\Pi$ would be spacelike to begin with. \end{rem} The construction of the counterexample makes use of the reduced equations in the induced metric in $\Pi$, and solves the characteristic problem for that.
-The Einstein electrovacuum equations together with the stationarity $\mathcal{L}_T g=0$ are equivalent to the system of equations \bea
+Fix a point $p \in U_0 \cap \mathcal{H}^+ \cap \overline{\mathcal{D}}$ outside the bifurcation sphere $S_0=\mathcal{H}^+ \cap \mathcal{H}^-$ and the axis of symmetry $A=\{ p \in \overline{\mathcal{D}} : Z(p)=0 \}$.
+Consider the Kerr-Newman metric $g$ and the induced metric where $X=g(T,T)$, on a hypersurface $\Sigma$ passing through the point $p$ and transversal to $T$. \begin{rem} The metric $h$ is nondegenerate as long as $X=g(T,T) >0$ in $\Sigma$, i.e. as long as the vector field $T$ is spacelike.
+Therefore we have to perform this construction inside the ergoregion. \end{rem} The construction of the counterexample makes use of the reduced equations in the induced metric in $\Sigma$, and solves the characteristic problem for them.
+The Einstein-Maxwell equation, together with the stationarity condition $\mathcal{L}_T g=0$, are equivalent to the following system of equations in $\Sigma$ (derived in Appendix \ref{appendix}) \bea

-\eea in $\Pi$, where $\sigma$ is the Ernst potential associated to $T$, $\psi$ is the electromagnetic potential associated to $T$.
-Observe that the electromagnetic potential $\psi$ uniquely determines the electromagnetic tensor $F$, which uniquely determines $\operatorname{Ric}_{ij}$ in the first equation, so the system is actually closed.
-We define in the Appendix all the quantities appearing in the system and we derive the equations above.
+\eea where $\sigma$ is the Ernst potential associated to $T$ and $\psi$ is the electromagnetic potential associated to $T$.
+The remaining quantities involved in the system above are defined in the Appendix.

-We then modify the metric $h$ and the functions $X$ and $Y$\footnote{The functions $X$ and $Y$ are defined later to be the negative real and imaginary part of the Ernst potential $\sigma$.} in a neighborhood of the point $p$ in such a way that the identities (\ref{reducedsystem}) are still satisfied.
-The existence of a large family of smooth data $(\tilde{h}, \tilde{\sigma}, \tilde{\phi})$ satisfying (\ref{reducedsystem}) and agreeing with the Kerr-Newman data in $\Pi \setminus \textbf{E}$ follows by solving a characteristic initial value problem, using the main theorem in \cite{Rendall}.
+We modify the metric $h$ and the functions $X$ and $Y$\footnote{The functions $X$ and $Y$ are defined to be the negative real and imaginary part of the Ernst potential $\sigma$.} in a neighborhood of the point $p$ in such a way that the identities (\ref{reducedsystem}) are still satisfied.
+The existence of a large family of smooth data $(\tilde{h}, \tilde{\sigma}, \tilde{\phi})$ satisfying (\ref{reducedsystem}) and agreeing with the Kerr-Newman data in $\Sigma \setminus \mathcal{D}$ follows by solving a characteristic initial value problem (see for example \cite{Rendall}).